 - subtle shades of very light gray for land areas, and the lightest gray possible for oceans and seas

 - featured areas are offset in pure white (contrasting with the surrounding grays)

 - coastlines delineated by a smooth, tri-shaded gray shadow

 - legible, meaningful use of dashed, dotted, and varying-width lines to mark boundaries and routes that the author wants to feature

-MetaGlyfix then makes the final technical adjustments for printing.
-A clean vector file of each map is produced.
-The files are scaled for placement in the text of the soon to be published book.
-All related files are prepped for printing according to the printer’s specifications and are transmitted to the printer for high-resolution output on an imagesetter.
+Once the author has approved a final version of each map, MetaGlyfix then makes the technical adjustments required for printing.
+Following the specifications of the publisher and printer, a new, clean vector file for each map is produced.
+Extraneous and interim elements are eliminated.
+Each map is scaled to fit the book's dimensions and the publisher’s style (margins, etc.).
+Any related files are prepped for printing, and all are transmitted to the printer for high-resolution output on an imagesetter.

 (Click/tap map to see author sketch from which it evolved)

 Last updated 08 August 2019 (Thursday) at 21:35:00 UTC ▲